MicrosoftDocs/microsoft-365-docs/microsoft-365/syntex/archive/archive-setup.md

 To set up pay-as-you-go billing, see [Configure Microsoft Syntex for pay-as-you-go billing at Syntex billing](../syntex-azure-billing.md).

 > [!NOTE]
-> Currently in Microsoft 365 Archive (Preview), you will not be able to set up pay-as-you-go billing for two regions: US_West and Canada_East.
+> Currently in Microsoft 365 Archive (Preview), you will not be able to set up pay-as-you-go billing for two regions: US_West or Canada_East.

 ### Permissions